 Head of sections include; directors, deans of faculties, heads of departments both academic and administration.
-Deans, Directors and Heads of Departments have the primary responsibility for ensuring quality in the mandated activities in their respective sections in line with the TUDARCO Quality Assurance Policy.
-They are responsible for attending to specific guidelines from QAU on Quality Assurance issues.
+Deans, Directors and Heads of Departments have the primary responsibility for ensuring quality in the mandated activities in their respective sections in line with the DarTU Quality Assurance Policy.
+They are responsible for attending to specific guidelines from QAQI on Quality Assurance issues.
 The terms of reference include, but are not limited to:

-- i) Promote the College quality culture within the respective directorates/Faculty/institutes/Departments/Units - ii) Establish and monitor department-based quality standards and practices; - iii) Coordinate self-reviews and evaluation of departmental quality assurance systems and procedures; - iv) Coordinate the implementation of recommendations from self-reviews; and - iv) Build capacity on Quality Assurance within the respective department or section.
+- a.
+Promote the University quality culture within the respective directorates /School/institutes/ Departments/ Directorates - b.
+Establish and monitor department-based quality standards and practices; - Coordinate self-reviews and evaluation of departmental quality assurance systems and procedures; - d.
+Coordinate the implementation of recommendations from self-reviews; and - e.
+Build capacity on Quality Assurance within the respective department or section.